11 out of 14 people found this review helpfulwrite a review of this game

 SummaryRepeat... repeat... repeat...

 The story starts really well.
-The intro is absolutely cool and I got interested in the story from the get-go.
-Even though the story has its problems, it was actually quite interesting all the way through - I would enjoyed it infinitely more if it wasn't stretched over endless hours of uninteresting gameplay.
-It's a bit of a mixture between the traditional Megaten style and the more emotional mainstream Japanese approach, although I must say that the later prevails.
+The intro is absolutely cool and I got interested in the plot from the get-go.
+Even though the story has its problems, it was actually quite interesting all the way through - I would have enjoyed it infinitely more if it wasn't stretched over endless hours of uninteresting gameplay.
+It's a bit of a mixture between the traditional Megaten style and the more emotional common Japanese approach, although I must say that the latter prevails.

-The dialogues and the voice acting are surprisingly good!
-I've noticed that Japanese RPGs are finally getting decent translations lately.
+The dialogues and the voice acting are surprisingly good.
+I've noticed that Japanese RPGs have been getting decent translations lately.
 It's finally possible to digest those dialogues without cringing.
 Sure, the combination of Japanese reality and American slang is a bit weird, but I don't think there was another way.

 Then slowly, but surely, the game reaches its icy hand and grabs your throat.
-You can't breathe any more.
-You realize with horror that the game has set you on a path and won't let you stray from it.
+You realize with horror that it has set you on a path and won't let you stray from it.
 You'll have to crawl through the game no matter what.
 It has a real schedule, so you'll have to go through every day of the year.
 And what will you be doing all the time?
 Investigating the mystery day by day, putting pieces of the puzzle together?
 No. You'll be busy talking to unimportant people, strengthening your social links, taking part in yawn-inducing high-school activities, and walking through a huge random dungeon.

 What kills the game is not just the unbearably slow pace, not just those endless days spent preparing for exams and eating noodles with stupid classmates, until finally, finally, something happens - it's the knowledge that nothing will ever change.
 The entire game is a school year.
 You know for sure you won't move from your place.
 You know for sure that the only dungeon in the game is the faceless, abstract, cold, boring, random tower of Tartarus.
 You know for sure that you'll spend your entire time doing boring stuff in your school and fighting equally boring battles.

-I understand they wanted to go for something more mainstream here, something less weird and philosophical than most Megaten games - hell, even less weird than its own predecessors.
-But there is a limit for compromises.
-The combination of the mystical back-story and the upbeat high-school life would be cool only if the mystical stuff gradually appeared and then took over.
-Like for example in the first Persona, where the kids first play a game and don't even understand what is really going on until much later.
-Sure, there are also plot twists in "Persona 3", and the story is okay as it is, but when the high-school simulation occupies nearly half of the game time, and the other half is just dungeon crawling without any story whatsoever, the remaining one or so percent dedicated to the story suddenly seems out of place.
-It is just strange to leisurely attend high school, develop social links, clean up the cozy random dungeon, and spend days over days without anything truly happening.
-I think the game would have been much better if it were just cut in half, if all this terrible high-school routine were just thrown out, and the story developed at a normal pace.
+The game also noticeably lacks the strange and somewhat disturbing atmosphere of its predecessors.
+The combination of the mystical backstory and the upbeat high-school life would be cool only if the mystical stuff gradually appeared and then took over.
+But when the high-school simulation occupies nearly half of the game time, and the other half is just dungeon crawling without any story whatsoever, the remaining one or so percent dedicated to the story suddenly seems out of place.
+It is just strange to leisurely attend high school, develop social links, clean up the cozy random dungeon, and spend days over days without anything happening.
+I think the game would have been better if it were just cut in half, if all this terrible high school routine were just thrown out, and the story developed at a normal pace.